Court Etiquette in WA

 Entering and leaving the courtroom

-When you enter and leave the courtroom, it is customary and good court etiquette in WA for you to bow at the Coat of Arms behind the judicial officers as a sign of respect.
+When you enter and leave the courtroom, it is customary and good court etiquette to bow at the Coat of Arms behind the judicial officers as a sign of respect.

 Standard of behaviour in the courtroom